Somersville Towne Center

-Somersville Towne Center is a regional shopping mall located in Antioch, California.
+Somersville Towne Center is a regional shopping mall in Antioch, California, United States.
 Previously named County East Mall until 2004, the 501259 sqft mall is managed by Urban Retail Properties.
 Originally opened in 1966, it is strategically positioned in one of the fastest growing areas of the San Francisco Bay Area, east Contra Costa County.
 Along with high population growth, east Contra Costa County is also experiencing sizable household income increases.

 Somersville Towne Center is the only enclosed regional shopping mall in east Contra Costa County and also the first such mall in the southeast portion of Antioch.
 The next closest shopping center of similar size and scale is The Streets of Brentwood open-air shopping center in nearby Brentwood, which opened in 2008.
 The mall is anchored by 24 Hour Fitness and Smart & Final.